graasp/graasp-mobile-builder/README.md

 ##### Prerequisites

-- Run `npx expo prebuild` to generate an `ios` and `android` folders that contain native projects.
+- Run `prebuild:test:ios` and `prebuild:test:android` to generate an `ios` or `android` folders that contain native projects.
 On iOS, it is necessary first to have Cocoapods installed on your macOS computer:
   - Check you have the latest version of Ruby.
 The best way to install the latest version is through Homebrew `brew install cocoapods`.
 Remember to restart the Terminal or the computer to save the changes.
   - Install Cocoapods by running `sudo gem install` cocoapods and `sudo gem install cocoapods -n /usr/local/bin`.
 If everything is correct, you should be able to use the command `pod`.
 You can check the version you use with `pod --version`.
 - The tests uses a refresh token to access a test account.
 This account should already own the `e2e/fixtures/stage` structure.